apache/linkis-website/docs/engine-usage/openlookeng.md

 ---
-title: OpenLooKeng Engine
+title: openLooKeng Engine
 sidebar_position: 8
 ---

-This article mainly introduces the installation, usage and configuration of the OpenLooKeng engine plugin in `Linkis` `.
+This article mainly introduces the installation, usage and configuration of the openLooKeng engine plugin in `Linkis` `.

 ## 1. Environmental Requirements

 ### 1.1 Environment Installation

-If you wish to deploy the `OpenLooKeng` engine, you need to prepare a working `OpenLooKeng` environment.
+If you wish to deploy the `openLooKeng` engine, you need to prepare a working `openLooKeng` environment.

 ### 1.2 Service Authentication